dakbar/dakbar.github.io/index.md

 Built a home lab environment to simulate real-world attack and defense scenarios, integrating SIEM tools, vulnerability scanners, and automated security testing.

-> You can replace these with your real projects over time – just keep the same structure.

 ## Get In Touch